The Naked Brothers Band (TV series): Development

 In late 2005, Draper and Wolff entered the film at the Hamptons International Film Festival, where it received high applause from the audience.
 Albie Hecht, former president of film and television entertainment for Nickelodeon, attended the screening.
 He sold the film to Nickelodeon and proposed developing a television series based on it.
 The network was eager to buy the film after Hecht and his agent conducted market research that revealed substantial success with children, but when urging the family to start working on the series, Draper and Wolff were initially reluctant to allow their sons into the industry.
 The family later decided to proceed, however, under certain conditions, which Nickelodeon approved.

 Production

-"Having our life turned into a mockumentary wasn't as big a deal as some would think.
-We took all the friendships, Alex's one liners, and my music and put it into a storyline; it was a heightened reality..."